 Students who are not eligible for VETIS funding will be advised of the program cost upon application.

 Additional costs may be incurred to meet hospital dress codes during the workplace visit.

-The program will be available to commence study in Term 1 2021.
+The program will be available to commence study in Term one.

-Students will be required to attend weekly vocational classes over six months, and must also complete a compulsory workplace visit towards the end of the program, at one of Mater’s exceptional hospitals (South Brisbane or Springfield).
+Students will be required to attend weekly vocational classes over six months (two school terms), and must also complete a compulsory workplace visit towards the end of the program, at one of Mater’s exceptional hospitals (South Brisbane or Springfield).

 Students may study at one of our dedicated locations.
 While we will endeavour to accommodate your preferred location, start date and contact days, these will all be subject to availability and will be negotiated with your school upon enrolment.

 Mater Education Springfield Hub

 Students have the option to continue their studies and obtain a Certificate III via either: